 - Playground

 - Cricket nets

 - Basketball court

 - Outdoor gym

-- BBQ and shelter

-- Open lawn

-- Toilet

 - Bush regeneration area

 Johnson Park is used by the local community, predominantly those within walking distance.
 The site is also used as a thoroughfare by pedestrians and cyclists accessing the Arlington Light Rail Station adjacent to the park.